 Vendor shall provide vehicles as required for its installation workforce.

-All Vendor drivers shall be fully licensed.
+All Vendor drivers shall be fully licensed and insured.

 SAWS shall provide secured parking locations for both Vendor installer personal vehicles and Vendor vehicles used during installation.

 Vendor shall provide fuel for Vendor vehicles used during installation.
 Vendor vehicles will not have access to the fuel station provided at SAWS Mission Rd facility or any other SAWS facility.